Tamsin Stuart Art

 Bluey

 This was a bit of a speed painting.
 I was just doing a quick study really.
-Had it mind I'd do a little blue tit triptych and then made this guy a bit too big to fit the frame.
+Had it mind to do a little blue tit triptych and then made this guy a bit too big to fit the frame.
+So just left him solo.

 I sense when I'm done with a painting as the excitement starts to wane.
 Often I know I could carry on and keep adding layers of detail but if my heart and thoughts have moved onto something else, I know it's time to stop.

 Felt I'd achieved what I'd set out to by capturing a bit of movement and light.
-So I'm keeping him fast and loose.
+So I kept him fast and loose.

 Virtual Hug